gbih/Kubernetes-study-notes-v2/chp08_persistent-volumes/set824_claim_multiple_pods/README.md

 ### Objective

 1. Explore the nuances of using a PVC and PV in multiple pods
-2. Learn that ReadWriteOnce mode implies only a single node can attach the volume.

 ### Notes

+1. ReadWriteOnce mode implies only a single node can attach the volume.
+2. The word "Once" in ReadWriteOnce refers to nodes, not pods.

+#### To-do

-* To-do: This material requires a multi-node environment.
+This material requires a multi-node environment to work through properly.